mabelbe2/daily/README.md

 # Project Summary
 This project is to test the video call connection started between two dailyDemo Android apps.
+## Appium
-The logic used is that two Appium server each host a mobile driver, one as host, and one as guest.(Host is the first one opening the room, the guest is the second one, the naming is only for easy identification).
+It uses two Appium server, each host a mobile driver, one as host, and one as guest.(Host is the first one opening the room, the guest is the second one, the naming is only for easy identification).

-Using virtual audio devices like sunflower and Blackhole, mac's output points to host output audio, and mac's input points to guest input audio.
+## Video
 When both host and guest join the room, both drivers compare the current screenshot to previous successful video connection screenshot.
 Based on the similarity score produced by opencv, the drivers can tell when the connection started (both host and guest video are showed).
+## Audio
+Audio uses virtual audio devices like sunflower and Blackhole, mac's output points to host output audio, and mac's input points to guest input audio.
 During the project run, a sound file is feed to the mac's/guest's input, once video is connected, we can check if the guest input sound is coming out of host's output by recording host's output channel.
 The recording is done by ffmpeg.

 A silent sound file is used to compared to the record host output.
 The comparison is by compare audio fingerprint.
 If two silent files are compared, a comparison score would be 100.
+As long as the score is less than 100 (both files are identical), it means host has sound output, thus audio connection has started.
 Audio fingerprint by Chromaprint and comparison by [JavaWuzzy](https://github.com/xdrop/fuzzywuzzy) (a port of the useful Python library [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy))
-As long as the score is less than 100 (both files are identical), it means host has sound output, thus audio connection has started.
 ## Out of  Scope
 For Audio, the project only test if host can receive guest input, but does not test the opposite way.
 In the current setup, it only works if mac's output and input are set to target channels.
 Since mac's output and input can only be set one at time, only one pair of input and output can be tested a time.
 To be able to test both way, might need a different setup or programmatically change mac input and output at real time if that's possible.